apache/calcite/site/_docs/howto.md

 First, download and install Calcite, and <a href="https://www.mongodb.org/downloads">install MongoDB</a>.

+Note:
-Note: you can use MongoDB from the integration test virtual machine above.
+* You can use MongoDB from the integration test virtual machine above.
+* The MongoDB adapter is not suited for querying nested documents.
+* The MongoDB adapter currently only supports a very limited set of filter push downs.

 Import MongoDB's zipcode data set into MongoDB: